sminnee/silverstripe-intercom/readme.md

 Note that you can't currently track events for anonymous visitors; a LogicException will be thrown if you try.

+### Synchronising users via the API

+Sometimes, it's not enough to wait until users log in to have their Intercom data updated.
+For example, if you want to use Intercom to send emails you may want to update the Intercom database before the first email is sent.

+For this purpose, you can set `dev/tasks/IntercomBulkLoadTask` to run no a cronjob.
+By default it will synchronise all Member objects.
+If you wish to synchornise a reduced list of Members, you can set the `user_list` config option on the Intercom class.
+This should be of the form `%$ServiceName`, where ServiceName is the name of an Injector service.

+    Sminnee\SilverStripeIntercom\Intercom:
+      user_list: %$AllPlatformUsers
+    Injector:
+      AllPlatformUsers:
+        factory: AllUserListFactory

+In the preceding example, we're using a custom factory class called `AllUserListFactory` to define Member DataList.
+It needs to have a method called `create()` that returns a `DataList` of `Member`s.

+    /**
+     * Factory for generating a DataList of all platform users */ class AllUserListFactory {
+      public function create($class, $params) {
+        return Member::get()->filter(['Some' => 'Value']);
+      }
+    }

 ## Maintainers

  * Sam Minnée <sam@silverstripe.com>